derryterran/terranclan/README.md

-# TerraClan - Derry Liandana Portfolio
+# TerranClan - Derry Liandana Portfolio

 A modern, responsive portfolio website built with React.js for Derry Liandana, showcasing his experience as a Principal Engineer, Software Architect, and Integration Expert.